 A native of Mankato, Kansas, where he grew up raising cattle, Doud earned a Bachelor of Science degree in animal science and a Master of Science in agricultural economics from Kansas State University.
 He was awarded the Outstanding Young Alumnus of the Kansas State University Agriculture Alumni Association in 2012 and also received the Outstanding Alumnus award from the Department of Agricultural Economics at Kansas State in 2017.
 He currently lives with his family on their horse farm in Lothian, MD.

-David serves as the Chief Administrative Officer for the Federation and its related organizations.
+David West serves as the Chief Operating Officer for the Federation and its related organizations.
 He is responsible for overseeing all finance and accounting, human resources, information technology, contract management, and other administrative matters.
 He serves as the advisor to the senior leadership team on financial planning, reporting, budgeting, and operations and ensures organizational legal and regulatory compliance.
-In carrying out these responsibilities, David supervises a team of in-house administrative personnel and outsourced accounting, human resources, and legal services professionals.
+In carrying out these responsibilities, West supervises a team of in-house administrative personnel and outsourced accounting, human resources, and legal services professionals.

-Allison Wilton joined NMPF as the Coordinator for Economic Policy and Global Analysis in October 2022.
-In her role, she helps oversee the Cooperatives Working Together export assistance program and provides economic analysis of domestic and global dairy production and trade.
+Allison Wilton is a Market Analyst with NMPF’s Economics Team.
+In her role, she helps oversee the NMPF Exports & Trade program and provides economic analysis of domestic and global dairy production and trade.

 A joint employee of NMPF and USDEC, Wilton has a degree in Agribusiness from Oklahoma State University, and recently received her Master’s in Agricultural Economics from Texas A&M University, where she worked as a research assistant for the Agricultural and Food Policy Center.
 She grew up on her family ranch in New Mexico and still helps as a ranch hand, including feeding cattle and building fence, when she visits home.